Insights

 What steps should employers be considering in light of the government’s proposed measures?

-Employers should continue to follow the government’s working safely guidance, which can be found here, as this will help reduce the risk of a successful claim in respect of s100(1)(d) and (e) of the Employment Rights Act 1996.
-Further details in respect of these claims can be found in one of our previous articles.
+Employers should continue to follow the government’s working safely guidance as this will help reduce the risk of a successful claim in respect of s100(1)(d) and (e) of the Employment Rights Act 1996.

 In addition, the end of the legal obligation to self-isolate does not prevent employers from having their own, more restricting rules on workplace attendance, if they choose to do so.
 Typically, these rules would be contained in the employer’s policies and may, for example, stipulate that individuals who (a) test positive for Covid-19 and/or (b) who are displaying symptoms of Covid-19 are required to work from home for a specified period of time.
 Employers may also require that employees attending work with possible Covid-19 symptoms should take a test and, if positive, should also work from home.